Money After Probate

 What Follows the Close of Probate, and Why This Moment Matters

-The closing of probate is one of the few moments in life when pain, disbelief, reckoning, and money converge unannounced.
+The closing of probate is one of the few moments in life when loss, reflection, and financial responsibility converge.

 By the time probate ends, most of the visible work is complete.
 Court oversight concludes.
 Documents are filed.
 Assets are distributed.
 On paper, the process is finished.

 What follows probate is rarely discussed with the same care as what precedes it.
-Yet this period carries its own risks, not because of complexity, but because responsibility quietly shifts from a supervised legal process to individual choice.
+Yet this period carries its own risks, not because of complexity, but because responsibility quietly shifts from a structured process to individual choice.

-This Resource Center exists to address that moment.
+This Resource Center exists to address that transition.

 After probate closes, many people experience a form of guilt they did not anticipate.